 #14.
 Spend a Day at the Beach

-^ These are not the beaches I grew up with in California…but there’s something still so beautiful about the sound of the waves and the feel of sand on my feet.
+^ Even if you don’t have access to the most beautiful beaches…there’s something still so beautiful about the sound of the waves and the feel of sand on your feet.

 Yes, this is what our beaches look like in Texas…and yes it is still worth driving to to get out of the house and enjoy yet another outdoor environment!